mpgarate/BasicHashMap/README.md

 Java-Hash-Table
 ===============

-Hash table with linked lists to handle collisions created as an exercise.
+Hash table with linked lists to handle collisions, created as an exercise.

 Keys are strings and values are of type int.